david-alade/david-alade.github.io/projects/nbullets.md

 title: N Bullets
 ---

- Flood it is a simple game that I wrote in in the spring of 2022 for my Fundamentals of Computer Science 2 class.
+ N bullets is a simple game that I wrote in the spring of 2022 for my Fundamentals of Computer Science 2 class.
 It uses the java image library and it runs using the Khoury tester library function "big-bang".

-When a player clicks a cell of a certain color, all cells of that color that are connected to the "flooded" componenet at the top left of the board become flooded.
-The goal of the game is to flood the entire board with a single color within the given amount of moves.
+In N Bullets, a player can shoot "bullets" at "ships" that fly across the screen.
+If a bullet hits a ship, the ship explodes and turns a certain number and size of bullets that is determined by how many consecutive ships a certain bullet has hit.
+The goal is to destroy as many ships as possible with 10 bullets.

 ## Demo